 On the morning of Saturday, October 24th, 1908, Charles David Griffin, a young labourer of Weathercock Lane, was helping to remove the hot ballast earth that was heaped over one of the brick kilns at Eastwood’s Brickworks, by the station in Woburn Sands.
-Earth had been piled up on top of the kiln to help to insulate it whilst firing the bricks.
+The earth was piled up on top of the kiln to insulate it whilst firing the bricks.
 It needed to be removed so that the kiln could be repaired.

-The best report of what happened next comes from the Leighton Buzzard Observer, 27th October:
+The best report of what happened that morning comes from the Leighton Buzzard Observer, 27th October:

 The Woburn Sands brickworks were on Saturday morning the scene of a terrible accident, in which a young man named Charles Griffin met with injuries of a shocking character.

 On the previous day, one of the large brick-burning kilns had been emptied of its finished contents, and as the management had decided to repair the domed roof, it was necessary to clear from the top a large quantity of what is known in the trade as ballast, being brick earth placed on the top for the purpose of keeping the heat in the kiln.
 During the process of burning this ballast gets red hot, and retains its heat for a long time; consequently on Saturday it was intensely hot.
 The unfortunate young man, Griffin, who is about twenty-six years of age, was engaged with five others in removing the ballast, when the part of the roof on which he was standing gave way, and he was precipitated into the empty kiln, with the hot ballast falling round him.